mongodb/docs/source/reference/commands.rst

       A boolean value that reports when this node is writable.
-If "``true``", then the current node is either a :term:`primary` node in a :term:`replica set`, a :term:`master` node in a master-slave configuration, of a standalone :option:`mongod`.
+If "``true``", then the current node is either a :term:`primary` node in a :term:`replica set`, a :term:`master` node in a master-slave configuration, of a standalone :program:`mongod`.

    .. js:data:: isMaster.secondary